[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 - ENVIRONMENTAL PROTECTION AGENCY or EPA

-- The US Environmental Protection Agency or, where appropriate, the Regional Water Management Division Director, or other duly authorized official of said agency.
+- The United States Environmental Protection Agency or, where appropriate, the Regional Water Management Division Director, or other duly authorized official of said agency.

 - EXISTING SOURCE or EXISTING USER

-- Any source of discharge, the construction or operation of which commenced prior to the enactment of this code.
+- Any source of discharge, the construction or operation of which commenced prior to the enactment of this chapter.

 - FLOW ATTENUATION